yanjunzan/TD/README.md

 ### INSTALLATION
-First download the package from https://github.com/yanjunzan/TD/blob/master/TD_0.1.0.tar.gz install GBSA package by typing the following command in terminal R CMD INSTALL ./TD_0.1.0.tar.gz
+First download the package from https://github.com/yanjunzan/TD/blob/master/TD_0.1.0.tar.gz install this package by typing the following command in terminal R CMD INSTALL ./TD_0.1.0.tar.gz

 ### 1. Evaluating the marker density in input files